thw17/AGAR2022_Reproducible_Genome_Assembly/README.md

 ```
 Note the option ``-ERC GVCF``, which outputs confidence that an invariant site (homozygous and matches reference genome) is a reference allele.
 This is important for the joint genotyping.

 Our next step is run once the previous step is finished for all samples.
 It uses GATK's CombineGVCFs to combine the GVCF files from all samples.
 You'll see what this command looks like in the Snakefile in a minute.
+GATK has a new tool GenomicsDBImport, which is *much* faster for a large number of samples or genomics with many scaffolds.
+CombineGVCFs works well for our purposes, so we'll stick with it today, but definitely look into GenomicsDBImport for your own data.

 The final step involves jointly genotyping that combined GVCF file.
 For this we use GATK's GenotypeGVCFs tool, and again, you'll see what the command looks like in the Snakefile.